About The Artistic Director, Maria Bauman

+I use multiple genres to create and to add to the world, including visual art, singing, writing, and my artistic engine: dance.
 The popular notion of a “neutral body,” often described in contemporary dance classes, does not exist in my experience.
 Rather I create from storied bodies, mythological bodies, bodies-in-creation, and bodies-as-manifestos.
 My body, and the other bodies I dance with are testaments to survival, mentorship, community care, and defiance.
 We are healthy in spite of this country’s dismal track record of health disparity across race and disregard for queer wellness.
 We are alive in spite of continued campaigns of genocide.
 We walk freely although there is a known strategy intent on capturing and caging us (mass incarceration).
 Although we are publicly and consistently called ugly in various ways, or invisibilized (ie. Bill O’Reilly’s recent public statement about Rep. Maxine Waters’ hair and the widespread use of pink pussy hats to symbolize feminism, which erased black, purple, and brown pussies and therefore women of color), we touch and hold each other with recognition, respect, and tenderness.
 Every time I dance onstage and every time I choreograph a gesture, a caress, or a stomp I am keenly aware of these ongoing body narratives playing out internally and being broadcast to and co-created by audience members.

-I am a dance artist and community organizer.
+I am a multi-disciplinary artist and community organizer.
 My choreography for MBDance is based on physical and emotional power, desire for equity, and fascination with intimacy.
 I bring the same tenets to organizing to undo racism in the arts and beyond with ACRE (Artists Co-creating Real Equity), the grassroots body I co-founded.
 In particular, my dance work centers the non-linear and linear stories and bodies of queer people of color onstage.